STKtoken/smart-contract-tips/ReducingGasFees.md

 For a precise measurement of gas that you have used or gas you have saved, don’t use actual tx cost/fee.
 Use the ETH Gas Station, take the Gas Used by Txn and Gas Price; and it will give you a more precise transaction fee in ETH and in Fiat.

 Remember that the precise transaction fee will change, depending on the Gas Price.
-The Gas Price is calculated by miners, and is out of your control.
-Gas Used by Txn is directly related to the efficiency and computation of your code.
-Thus, you want to minimize this as much as possible.
+The Gas Price standard is set by miners, depending on recent prices to get mined within a certain number of blocks.
+However, many wallets allow you to set it yourself.
+One can always use a lower than average gas price, but you run the risk of the [transaction not being picked up by miners](https://medium.com/@jgm.orinoco/releasing-stuck-ethereum-transactions-1390149f297d).
+Ultimately, this out of your control as a developer, thus I’ll be focusing on minimizing Gas Used by Txn instead.
+This is directly related to the efficiency and computation of your code.

 # Determining structures that can be moved off-chain